MicrosoftDocs/azure-docs/articles/iot-hub/iot-hub-how-to-order-connection-state-events.md

 3. Select **Delete**.

-To remove an Azure Cosmos DB account from the Azure portal, righ-click the account name and click **Delete account**.
+To remove an Azure Cosmos DB account from the Azure portal, right-click the account name and click **Delete account**.
 See detailed instructions for [deleting an Azure Cosmos DB account](https://docs.microsoft.com/azure/cosmos-db/manage-account#delete).

 ## Next steps